AlessandroOddone/IBEIS_Java_API/README.md

 # IBEIS_Java_API
-A wrapper API for IBEIS
+A wrapper API for IBEIS.